San Francisco and San Jose Railroad: Rolling stock

 The SF&SJ started excursion service in October 1863 with three locomotives, six passenger cars, and approximately twenty freight cars.
 Each engine cost US$15,000 and could haul six passenger cars; the passenger cars cost US$3,500 each and had a seated capacity of sixty passengers; the freight cars each cost approximately US$1,200.
 The locomotives were named the San Francisco, San José, and T. Dame (after the president of the SF&SJ).

 With the exception of the single 0-4-0 switcher, number 8, all SF&SJ locomotives were the American 4-4-0 type typical of that era.
-The 17-ton San Francisco and San José were built in 1862 by Norris Locomotive Works of Philadelphia.
+The 17-ton San Francisco and San José were built in 1862 by Norris Locomotive Works of Philadelphia, Pennsylvania.
 The third locomotive was built in Massachusetts by Mason Machine Works, and weighed 30 tons.
 Locomotives numbered 4 and 5 weighing 23 tons each were built by Cooke Locomotive and Machine Works of New Jersey in 1863.

 The first full-sized steam locomotive produced in the state of California was built for the SF&SJ by the Union Iron Works in San Francisco.
 It was appropriately named the California.
 Its inaugural run was August 30, 1865, during which it set a speed record of 67 mph.
 Union Iron works also built a similar 28-ton locomotive number 7 and the 18-ton switcher number 8 in 1865.
 Norris built two more SF&SJ locomotives weighing 26 tons and 28 tons in 1867, while McKay and Aldus of Boston built two 30-ton locomotives.
 Rhode Island Locomotive Works built a 30-ton locomotive for SF&SJ in 1868, as did Cooke; and Schenectady Locomotive Works built two more.
 1870 brought another 30-ton locomotive from Mason and two 33-ton locomotives from Cooke.

-Charles B. Polhemus

-In 1854, Charles B. Polhemus, purchased the land which would later become Central Park (San Mateo) he built a mansion on the grounds.

-In 1862, Commodore Robert F. Stockton sold Rancho Potrero de Santa Clara to Charles B. Polhemus and Henry Newhall, who planned to run railroad tracks through the Santa Clara Valley.

-In 1868, the Robinson Trust was formed by Alfred Robinson, Abel Stearns, Samuel Brannan, E. F. Northam, Charles B. Polhemus, and Edward Martin.

-In 1869, Polhemus bought Rancho San Miguelito de Trinidad and sold it in 1872 to his business partner, Henry Mayo Newhall.
-Polhemus bought Rancho El Piojo at a foreclosure sale, and sold it in 1871 to his business partner, Henry Mayo Newhall.
-Rancho El Piojo and Rancho San Miguelito de Trinidad became part of the Newhall Land and Farming Company.